EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 Phase: Construction

-Limits: I-275 (SR 93) FROM I-75 TO TERRA CEIA RIVER
+Limits: I-275 (S.R.
+93) FROM I-75 TO TERRA CEIA RIVER

 Length: 2.2 miles